Solent Enterprise Zone at Daedalus, Gosport and Fareham

 Owner: Fareham Borough Council

-A c.£7million extension, providing a further 3,400 square metres of new floor space, 33 new offices and 5 new workshops along with a state-of-the-art conference suite with cutting edge technology, and a terrace affording panoramic views across the airport, was launched in July 2018.
+Offering 36,500 square feet of floor space, 55 offices and 20 workshops along with a state-of-the-art conference suite with cutting edge technology, and a terrace affording panoramic views across the airport, the Innovation Centre was launched in 2015, with Phase 2 coming on stream in July 2018.

-Providing start-up business space for predominantly engineering and manufacturing businesses, the Innovation Centre continues to be the most successful Centre run nationally, under Oxford Innovation’s portfolio of Innovation Centres.
+Providing start-up business space for predominantly marine, aerospace and automotive engineering and manufacturing businesses, the Innovation Centre continues to be one of the most successful Centre run nationally, under Oxford Innovation’s portfolio of Innovation Centres.

 An all-inclusive rent which incorporates business rates and mentoring support provide a compelling proposition for innovators, start-ups, entrepreneurs and emerging businesses all seeking to grow, as indeed does the impressive range of offices and workshop spaces on offer.